 Yes.
 Every student wishing to apply for financial aid must complete a new FAFSA and a new institutional data form each year.
 If borrowing from the GradPlus loan program

-a new application mut be completed every year.What is the difference between subsidized and unsubsidized Stafford loan?
+a new application mut be completed every year.What is the difference between the Federal Direct Subsidized and Unsubsidized Stafford loan?

-Interest does not accrue on a subsidized Stafford loan while a student is in school but it does on an unsubsidized Stafford loan.
+Interest does not accrue on a subsidized Federal Direct loan while a student is in school but it does on an unsubsidized Stafford loan.
 The amount of funding a student may be eligible for will be different for each.How do I appeal my financial aid award?

 We suggest that students complete individual scholarship searches for outside funding.
 Alumni and friends of Widener Law have donated several endowed scholarships.
 These scholarships are awarded annually by the Scholarship Committee based on the criteria determined by the individual donors.
 Applications are available to current students in the spring.
 In addition, The Financial Aid Office has researched and made available on our website, information available from over 100 scholarship opportunities.
 Please visit this link for access to outside scholarship data.
 (See also: Widener Endowed Scholarships